liorghub/SONiC/doc/ztp/inband_ztp.md

 - Run discovery, in discovery method we check if we got one of the DHCP options from DHCP server.
 - In the first call to discovery we expect nothing since we didnt kickstart DHCP on the inband interfaces yet.
 - Wait for in-band interfaces to be created (by read interfaces from config DB and poll for existance of /sys/class/net/${PORT}), then check for oper state change in one on of the in-band interfaces and if there is such, perform restart to interfaces-config service, this will start DHCP discovery on all in-band interfaces.
-- DHCP process starts, DHCP hooks will be called
+- DHCP process starts, DHCP hooks will be called.
 - DHCP hook /etc/dhcp/dhclient-enter-hooks.d/inband-ztp-ip sets the offered IP address on the in-band interface.
 - DHCP hook /etc/dhcp/dhclient-exit-hooks.d/ztp reads the received option and write it to a file in predefined location on the filesystem.
 - Run discovery, this time we expect to find one of the options.
 This is the the order of precedence: